sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/tracing.md

 ![link to trace](https://user-images.githubusercontent.com/23356519/184953302-099bcb62-ccdb-4eed-be5d-801b7fe16d97.png)

+Note that getting a trace URL requires `urlTemplate` to be configured.

 ### Trace a GraphQL request

 To receive a traceID on a GraphQL request, include the header `X-Sourcegraph-Should-Trace: true` with the request.
 The response headers of the response will now include an `x-trace` entry, which will have a URL the [exported trace](#tracing-backends).

+Note that getting a trace URL requires `urlTemplate` to be configured.

 ## Tracing backends